TB543/4RunnerDash/README.md

     ```bash
     ./install_dependencies.sh
     ```
-    This will take a really long time to run as it has to download map data and format it but you do not to be present while it is running.
+    This will take a really long time to run (sometimes days) as it has to download large map data files and format it but you do not to be present while it is running.
 The Raspberry Pi will automatically shutdown when complete to not waste power.

 ## Album Art Handling